Warning: Working males over 50 most at-risk e-scooter riders

 That's according to findings from a New Zealand Medical Journal study published today who found surgeons in Auckland were operating on more e-scooter users than on motorcycle riders, and the public health costs are beginning to mount.

-One of the authors of the study Alex Campbell, who is an orthopaedic surgeon at Auckland City Hospital, warned working males over 50 and people between 20-29 were the most likely to crash on an e-scooter.
+One of the authors of the study, Paul Monk, warned working males over 50 and people between 20-29 were the most likely to crash on an e-scooter.

 "There is an uncanny ability with human beings to find new ways to injuring ourselves.
 We see this new technology spike classically if you look at the introduction of Segway, kite-surfing, e-bikes.

-"There is always a new trauma that goes with it but this one seems to be sticking around," Campbell told Newstalk ZB host Mike Hosking this morning.
+"There is always a new trauma that goes with it but this one seems to be sticking around," Monk told Newstalk ZB host Mike Hosking this morning.

 He warned that the hazards of e-scooters should not be underestimated - either by the public or policy makers.